 My plant journey started when I was a child.

-I vividly remember the happiness and joy I experienced lying in glades of bluebells, sun streaming down through the green leaves of trees that towered above me, deer only a few feet away.
+I vividly remember the happiness and joy I experienced lying in glades of bluebells, the sun streaming down through the green leaves of trees that towered above me, deer only a few feet away.

-And so my love of the land deepened without even realising it.
+And so, my love of the land deepened without even realising it.
 All the growing, flying, slithering, crawling and walking things on it were seen as friends rather than something to fear.
-Earth was good, dirt was good.
+Earth was good; dirt was good.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

-I hope you find my site useful?
+I hope you find my site useful.
 Happy foraging.